Black horror: Definition

-Tananarive Due (pictured), a University of California, Los Angeles professor and Black horror historian, has defined the genre of Black horror as "star[ring] black protagonists to tell a black story".
+Tananarive Due (pictured), a University of California, Los Angeles professor and Black horror author and historian, has defined the genre of Black horror as "star[ring] black protagonists to tell a black story".
+She has been called the "Queen of Black horror".

+Black horror is typically defined as horror created by Black people, featuring Black protagonists or other prominent characters, and centered around Black culture.
 Robin R. Means Coleman, a professor at Texas A&M University and the author of the 2011 book Horror Noire: Blacks in American Horror Films from the 1890s to Present, wrote in 2019 for The Conversation that Black horror films were "created by blacks, star blacks or focus on black life and culture".
-Tananarive Due, author and professor at University of California, Los Angeles who, as of 2019, teaches classes on Black horror, stated that Black horror "doesn't necessarily have to be made by Black creators" but that it typically "is made by Black filmmakers and does star black protagonists to tell a Black story" and that "sometimes it is enough just to have a Black character in a film for it to be considered Black horror".
+Tananarive Due, a Black horror author and professor at University of California, Los Angeles who has been called the "queen of Black horror" and, as of 2019, teaches classes on Black horror, stated that Black horror "doesn't necessarily have to be made by Black creators" but that it typically "is made by Black filmmakers and does star black protagonists to tell a Black story".
+She added, "Sometimes it is enough just to have a Black character in a film for it to be considered Black horror."
 She also defined Black characters in Black horror films as "actually hav[ing] agency in the film and maybe even surviv[ing]" while exceeding the stereotypical roles of Black characters in horror films "who were just sidelined or monster bait".
+Black horror is also sometimes referred to as racial horror or horror noir.

-Due has compared African-American history to the genre, stating, "Black history is Black horror," while Ryan Poll, for the Journal of the Midwest Modern Language Association, wrote, "For African Americans, horror is not a genre, but a structuring paradigm," adding that horror works "because White people fundamentally imagine the world without horror".
+Commentators have described Black horror as being largely informed and inspired by Black history, particularly through its common theme of perseverance.
+In the 2019 documentary Horror Noire: A History of Black Horror, Due stated, "Black history is Black horror."
+Ryan Poll, for the Journal of the Midwest Modern Language Association, wrote, "For African Americans, horror is not a genre, but a structuring paradigm," adding that horror works "because White people fundamentally imagine the world without horror".
 Due has stated that a more common theme than race in Black horror is "the will to fight back and survive against overwhelming force".
 Means Coleman and author Mark Harris, owner of the website Black Horror Movies, similarly wrote in their book The Black Guy Dies First: Black Horror Cinema from Fodder to Oscar that "the Black presence in horror, as in America, has always been about resilience".